When unlearning is free: leveraging low influence points to reduce computational costs: Unlearning framework

 Across algorithms, we observe that removing low influence points leads to \textbf{significant reductions} in execution time—up to 50\% when points are removed from both sets—with \textbf{minimal drops} (given variation in runs) of final accuracy.
 The maintained accuracy on the forget (retain) set between our set-reduced models and the original unlearned model, also suggests preserved unlearning quality.
 Thus, beyond performance, this indicates that the original unlearning method’s privacy guarantee carries over (which we validate using MIAs).
-We find consistent results when testing on CIFAR-100 (\cref{rank1-model-accuracy-cifar100}) and tracking performance changes.
-However, we find that less points can be removed from CIFAR-100 before inducing performance (and thus privacy) degradation.
+We find consistent results when using randomly sampled forget sets from CIFAR-100 (\cref{rank1-model-accuracy-cifar100,tab:rank1_removal_cifar100}), Fashion-MNIST (\cref{rank1-rank3-model-accuracy-fashionmnist-forgetting,tab:rank3_removal_fashionmnist_forget}), and Yahoo Answers (\cref{rank1-accuracy-yahooanswers-forgetting,tab:rank1_removal_yahoo_forget}) and tracking performance changes.
+While the removal of low influence points from Fashion-MNIST has similar results to CIFAR-10, we find that less points can be removed from CIFAR-100 before inducing performance (and thus privacy) degradation.
 This is due to the class sizes of CIFAR-100 where each class is represented by significantly less points than in CIFAR-10, thereby making each individual image more impactful to learning.
-We verify this by tracking the distribution of influence scores for the bottom 5\% of points in both CIFAR-10 and CIFAR-100 and confirm that CIFAR-100 has a more evenly spread distribution across larger influence values, demonstrating the larger impact each point has (\cref{cifar-influences}).\\ Overall, our results demonstrate that our unlearning framework provides a practical way to achieve substantial computational savings with minimal impact on model performance and degradation of unlearning quality.
+We verify this by tracking the distribution of influence scores for the bottom 5\% of points in both CIFAR-10 and CIFAR-100 and confirm that CIFAR-100 has a more evenly spread distribution across larger influence values, demonstrating the larger impact each point has (\cref{cifar-influences}).\\ We further extend our analysis to class-wise and subclass-wise unlearning.
+For CIFAR-10, we treat randomly selected classes as forget sets to unlearn (\cref{tab:classwise-cifar10-acc}).
+We observe consistent behavior to before: accuracy on the forget set remains at $0\%$ with minor variation to the test and retain accuracies, while execution time decreases by $14\%$ on average (from $144.5$s to $124.3$s).
+Results for CIFAR-100 subclass-wise unlearning show the same qualitative trend, with a smaller average saving of $3.5\%$ (\cref{tab:subclasswise-cifar100-acc}).
+These savings are more modest than the $\sim$50\% reported above because only the forget set is reduced in these settings.\\ Overall, our results demonstrate that our unlearning framework provides a practical way to achieve substantial computational savings with minimal impact on model performance and degradation of unlearning quality through accuracy.